Summary

 - National Immunisation Information Line Tel.
 1800 671 811

-- Australian Immunisation Handbook, Department of Health, Australian Government.
+- Australian Immunisation Handbook, Department of Health and Aged Care, Australian Government.

-- National Immunisation Program Schedule, Department of Health, Australian Government.
+- National Immunisation Program Schedule, Department of Health and Aged Care, Australian Government.

 - Vaccine side effects, Department of Health, Victorian Government.